BamaComputationalBiology/Applied-Bioinformatics/CFG-BLAST-exclude.md

 4. Click on the arrow -> under 'Choose Destination' select 'File' -> under 'Format' drop down and select 'GI List.'

 5. NCBI will create a blacklist of individual sequence accessions; download this and rename it.
+Here, I have renamed it 'Cremanei.gi.'

 6. In your local blast search include this blacklist under the 'negative_gilist' flag.
 For example, my slurm script is now: